sensei-hacker/inavwiki/GPS--and-Compass-setup.md

 ## Getting started with DJI NAZA GPS
-NOTE: By default F1 processors do not support DJI GPS.
-Most F3 processors do - check hardware support map.
-F1 can support DJI if you compile your own build with unused features removed.

 - Physically connect your GPS to your FC using UART.
 Connect RX from GPS to TX on FC, TX from GPS to RX on FC
 - Activate GPS in the ports tab in cleanflight/iNav configurator and set it to 115 200 on correct UART